thecjharries/chc-code-test/notes.md

 #### Python vs Go

 I could be done quickly if I chose Python.
 It's a nested dict.
 I want to learn something new from this experience.
+Also Go gives me type-checking.
+If I built this in Python, I'd also have to write a JSON schema and validate the YAML.
+I've done that, it's easy but tedious.
+Not interesing.

 #### Primary Goals